Abstract

 What changes when width changes

 Increasing width creates more lateral choices.
 This usually increases creativity because players can route around blocks, set traps on one side, or switch fields.
 Wide boards support more strategic variety, but they also increase the branching factor, which makes perfect play harder to compute.
+On mobile, width also has a user-interface cost: too many columns can make touch targets smaller and legal choices harder to see.

 Narrow boards create forced races.
 There are fewer escape routes, so blocking and direct pressure matter more.
 This can produce fast, tense games, but it may reduce replayability if too many positions collapse into the same forced paths.
 A narrow board works best when the game wants speed, pressure, and easy readability.